Fossil Jawless Vertebrates

 - Single anal fin

 - Lateral fin folds: hagfish and lampreys have no suggestion of paired appendages.
-In Euphanerops, Jamoytius, and Anaspida, however a pair of long lateral pleats extend down the ventral margins of the animal's trunk.
-They contain neither cartilage nor muscle, but suggest a starting point for the evolution of paired appendages.
+In Euphanerops, Jamoytius, Lasanius, and Anaspida, however a pair of long lateral pleats extend down the ventral margins of the animal's trunk.
+They contain neither cartilage nor muscle, but suggest a starting point for the evolution of paired appendages - a house waiting to be inhabited by appendicular muscles and skeleton.
+Note: Although they lack paired appendages, lampreys do have distinct lateral plate somatic mesoderm (Onai, 2023.)

-- In anaspids, there are, additionally, paired triangular spines in a vaguely "pectoral" position. (red)
+- In anaspids, there are, additionally, paired arrays of triangular spines (1 - 6) in a vaguely "pectoral" position.
+(See Reeves et al., 2023 for details of Lasanius.)

 - Hard tissue takes the form of acellular strap and plate-like scales.
 In Jaymoutius and Euphanerops, these only occur on the trunk, but in Anapsida they extend onto the head.